mulesoft/osprey/README.md

 });
 ```

-apiKit.get is always relative to the basePath defined in apiKit.register.
+osprey.get is always relative to the basePath defined in osprey.register.

 #####Other supported methods